sirfonzie/INF2004/README.md

 ## Lab Descriptions

 ### [LAB 1: Microcontroller and its Development Environment](./LAB1/)
-Familiarize yourself with the development environment for the Raspberry Pi Pico W. Setting up the Pico C/C++ SDK and getting started with the board.
+Familiarise yourself with the development environment for the Raspberry Pi Pico W, including setting up the Pico C/C++ SDK and getting started with the board.

 ### [LAB 2: GPIO and Digital Communication](./LAB2/)
 Learn to configure General Purpose Input/Output (GPIO) pins as inputs and outputs, and understand how to use library functions for digital communication.